syncfusion-content/asp.net-core-docs/aspnet-core/Sparkline/Public-Methods-and-Events.md

 ---
 layout: post
-title: Public Methods and Events
+title: Public Methods and Events in Aspnet.core Sparkline
-description: Public Methods and Events in Sparkline.
+description: Learn about Easy Customization support in Syncfusion Aspnet.core Sparkline control, its elements, and more.
 platform: aspnet-core
 control: Sparkline
 documentation: ug
 ---

-## Methods
+# Methods in Aspnet.core Sparkline

 ### redraw()